ivanmartinez4/Albor/README.md

 It is a romhack that uses pokeemerald-expansion for recreate the experience of Hoenn with a lot ot QoL, graphical changes and balance/difficult tweaks, with the goal to make an entertainment but challenging adventure.

-## What is new?
+## New content with credits.

--A brand new battle engine with modern standards.
+-A brand new battle engine with modern standards (Rh-hideout's team).

 -A lot of custom shinies.

--DNS system.
+-DNS system(Aarant).

--Pokémon's good-looking icons.
+-Pokémon's good-looking icons(Aarant).

--Following Pokémon.
+-Following Pokémon (Aarant).

 -Balance stats with emphasis on weaker pokémon.

--Decapitalization.
+-Decapitalization (AsparagusEduardo).

--Music expansion from HGSS and DPPT.
+-Music expansion from HGSS and DPPT (CyanSMP64).

 -Shiny rate has been increased to 1/512.